 There are several mechanisms through which physical appearance can influence labor market outcomes, such as employer discrimination, customer discrimination, the “productivity effect,” and occupational sorting .
 These must be considered more clearly to understand the policy implications and options.

-Customer discrimination is difficult to eliminate and is more or less beyond the control of the employer, but once hiring takes place, an employer could provide in-house training on professional dress codes, approachability, and appealing personality characteristics, etc., in order to limit customer discrimination.
+Customer discrimination is difficult to eliminate and is more or less beyond the control of the employer, but once hiring takes place, an employer could provide in-house training on professional dress codes, approachability, and appealing personality characteristics, and so on, in order to limit customer discrimination.

 Society should recognize and observe the relevance of a beauty premium.
 A need for interventions like the introduction of anonymous applications in hiring also depends on legal considerations and whether such a premium reflects discrimination or productivity.

 The author thanks two anonymous referees and the IZA World of Labor editors for many helpful suggestions on earlier drafts.
 Previous work of the author together with Xing Liu contains a large number of background references presented here and has been used intensively in all major parts of this article .
 Version 2 of the article updates the figures, includes recent research on CEO pay, adds information on what roles anthropometric characteristics and grooming play, and fully revises the reference lists.

 The IZA World of Labor project is committed to the IZA Code of Conduct.
 The author declares to have observed the principles outlined in the code.